aluxh/pen-my-notes/README.md

-# My personal notebook
+# Pen my notes

-This is a personal notebook where I document all my learnings.
-For those who are reading this, please beware that the documents are messy because I created them in a quick and dirty manner.
-I will try to clean up from time to time to organize my own learnings too.
+Personal notebook where I document my learnings and cheatsheets.
+For those who are reading this, kindly note that the documents can be very messy because I've created them in a quick and dirty manner.

-Thanks!